teachingaway/teachingaway.github.io/_posts/2014-01-01-startup-employee-matters.md

 [An alternative to employee options/equity grants](https://signalvnoise.com/posts/2987-an-alternative-to-employee-optionsequity-grants). [*Jason Fried*](https://twitter.com/jasonfried), 2011.

 [Employee Equity: How Much](http://avc.com/2010/11/employee-equity-how-much/)? [*Fred Wilson*](https://twitter.com/fredwilson), 2011.
 For the first 3-5 hires, equity grants are more art than science.
 After that, when the business is starting to scale up, Fred offers some formulas to help set the size of employee equity grants.

+[The 14 Crucial Questions About Stock Options](https://blog.wealthfront.com/stock-options-14-crucial-questions/).
+Andy Rachleff, Wealthfront, 2014.
+A nice overview of issues to consider before negotiating an equity incentive package.

 ## Restricted Stock